Skip to content

 Cat litter is more than housekeeping—it’s an indoor air, health and environmental choice you make every day.
 Traditional clay and silica litters can carry fine dust, fragrances and additives that irritate sensitive airways and linger on fur, bedding and floors.
 Natural litters (paper, wood, tofu/soy, wheat, corn blends) aim for the same job—trap odour and moisture—without harsh mining, heavy chemical scents, or high dust.
 The result is a cleaner box, calmer breathing for you and your cat, and a smaller footprint for the planet.
 This guide explains what’s actually in conventional litter, how dust and additives affect cats and people, the genuine eco advantages of biodegradable options, and how to choose a natural litter that fits your home without sacrificing odour control or convenience.

-Most households adopt their first litter out of habit—whatever seems to clump well and keep odour down.
+Most households adopt their first cat litter out of habit—whatever seems to clump well and keep odour down.
 Over time, many notice side effects: a dusty halo when the tray is poured, sneezing during scoops, perfume that overpowers the room, or tracking that never quite stays at the mat.
 As sustainability becomes a priority, more cat parents are asking whether there’s a cleaner way to manage the box—one that protects feline lungs, reduces indoor dust load, and avoids intensive mining and landfill waste.
 Natural cat litters promise all three, but not all “eco” bags perform the same.
-Let’s separate chemistry from marketing and choose with confidence.
+You can explore broader pet wellbeing topics in our Pet Health Hub, or browse our eco-friendly cat litter collection when you're ready to compare options.

 References & Sources: All studies and research projects cited in this post are listed in the Sources box below the post.